linuxkit/linuxkit/docs/platform-gcp.md

 ## Build an image

-When using `moby build ...` to build an image, specify `-format gcp` to build an image in a format that GCP will understand.
+When using `linuxkit build ...` to build an image, specify `-format gcp` to build an image in a format that GCP will understand.
 For example:

 ```
-moby build -format gcp myprefix.yml
+linuxkit build -format gcp myprefix.yml
 ```

 This will create a local `myprefix.img.tar.gz` compressed image file.